goalsgame/ueimporter/ueimporter.md

 ![Branch Layout](/images/unreal-engine-in-plastic-branch-layout.png)

 This image contains a thousand words, spelled out it becomes:
-1. Start with an empty plastic repo
+1. Start with an empty Plastic repo
 1. Add `4.27.0` to `vendor-unreal-engine`
 1. Make a small tweak to the engine itself.
 1. Merge it all down into `main`